Kah5/mortality_models/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # mortality_models

-This is a repository for code used to estimate Bayesian models of tree mortality and survival using periodic Eastwide Forest Inventory Data
+This is a repository for code used to estimate Bayesian logistic regression models of tree mortality and survival using periodic Eastwide Forest Inventory Data

 ## Repository Overview